BlackTeaAndCoffee/Causal-Fermion-System-of-Dirac-Sphere/README.md

 - Sympy
 - SymEngine
 - I use [Pyx](http://pyx.sourceforge.net/) for plotting, but you are free to choose any other package for plotting.
-                                      Pyx is at first not so easy to us, but the moment you got used to it, you can do a lot of things with it.
+                                      Pyx is at first not so easy to use, but the moment you got used to it, you can do a lot of things with it.

 - You need to be able to run C programms.